 It is a beautiful three and a half hour drive by car from San Jose.
 While a 4×4 vehicle is not required, I recommend one because some sections of the road have serious potholes and the clearance and durability of 4X4s is an asset.

 Manuel Antonio is a little slice of paradise that I highly recommend if you are looking to for a beautiful beach, sportfishing or if you are just nature lovers.

-My Recommended Hotels in Quepos and Manuel Antonio:
+My 4 Best Hotels in Quepos and Manuel Antonio: